Skip to content

 1) Start with the right mental model

-This is what allows multiple jobs to write safely into the same dataset.
+This is what allows multiple update processes to write safely into the same dataset contract.

 Rule of thumb

-If a change modifies what the dataset means, it should affect storage_hash.
+If a change modifies what the dataset means, change or migrate the storage contract with Alembic.
 If a change only modifies how one job updates data, it should affect update_hash.

 2) Guiding principles